routingblog/arbitration/content/docs/references.md

 1. Ryan Schimmel.
 (2023).
 A Real Right to Litigate: Dismantling Mandatory Arbitration and the Restoring Justice for Workers Act.
 SETON HALL LEGISLATIVE JOURNAL, 47.
 1. Drahozal, C. (2006).
 Is Arbitration Lawless.
 Loyola of Los Angeles Law Review, 40(1), 187. https://digitalcommons.lmu.edu/llr/vol40/iss1/5

-    This is the strongest "pro-arbitration" note so far.
+    This is one of the stronger "pro-arbitration" note so far.
 Even so, it merely states that there is "little emperical evidence" that arbitrators don't follow the law and has other fairly weak claims.

     {{< details "Drahozal - Lawless - Conclusion" >}}
 Clearly more research is needed to evaluate the extent to which arbitration actually is "lawless."
 The research to date, however, suggests that perhaps arbitration is less lawless than is sometimes feared.